Welfare in Sweden: History

 In 1961 the private sick benefit societies were replaced with county-level public insurance societies who also handled pensions.
 The independent and mostly union-run unemployment benefit societies has been more centrally regulated and levels are now regulated by the government.

 Social welfare

 The Ministry of Health and Social Affairs is responsible for welfare.
-This is defined as financial security in the case of illness, old age and for the family; social services; health care; promotion of health and children's rights; individual help for persons with disabilities and coordination of the national disability policies.
+This is defined as social security in the case of illness, old age and for the family; social services; health care; promotion of health and children's rights; individual help for persons with disabilities and coordination of the national disability policies.

 Health care

 Sweden's entire population has equal access to the public health care services.
 The Swedish health care system is publicly funded and run by the county councils.
 The health care system in Sweden is financed primarily through taxes levied by county councils and municipalities.
 The health care providers of the public system are generally owned by the county councils, although the managing of the hospitals is often done by private companies after a public tender.
 During the last decade several county councils have started using a Fee-for-service system for primary health care under the name "VårdVal".

 Dental care is not quite as subsidized as other health care, and the dentists decide on their own treatment prices.